Bintray Deployment

 Package Section #

 Bintray package information.
-The following information is mandatory on open source projects:
+The following information is mandatory for open-source projects:

 Version Section #